-Following are some of the most common problems that occur with draperies, curtains, and other fabric window treatments.
+Following are some of the most common problems that occur with draperies and curtains.

 Sun Damage

 Sun damage is often not apparent until draperies and curtains are cleaned, at which point, vertical tears may appear in the fabric throughout the panel.
 These tears occur more quickly in draperies and curtains with heavy sun exposure, but will also occur in draperies and curtains hung in shadier windows as well.
 Obviously, the more delicate the fabric, the more susceptible it is to damage.
 Lined draperies are more protected, but are not immune.